Laindon railway station: British Railways (1948-1994)

 Following nationalisation of Britain's railways in 1948, the station transferred under British Railways to the London Midland Region.
 On 20 February 1949, the whole LTS line was transferred to the Eastern Region, yet despite the organisational changes, the old LTSR still was a distinctive system operated by former LTS and LMS steam locomotives until electrification.

-During the late 1950s the LTS was being electrified and resignalled.
-The infrastucture was changed at Laindon in two phases.
-Firstly between 1957 and 1960 the middle platform became a reversing platfrom for trains terminating from Fenchurch Street and what was the the Down Loop became the Down Main.
+During the late 1950s, the LTS was being electrified and resignalled.
+The infrastructure was changed at Laindon in two phases.
+Firstly, between 1957 and 1960 the middle platform became a reversing platform for trains terminating from Fenchurch Street and what was the Down Loop became the Down Main.
 After 1960 the middle platform became a platform where services from both directions could be reversed.
 Following the closure of the goods yard on 5 July 1962, the yard and connections were lifted sometime later in the decade.

 A full electric timetable started operating in June 1967 which was primarily worked by Class 302 EMUs.

 The LTS line and Laindon station became part of the London and South Eastern sector of British Rail in 1982, and in June 1986 this was rebranded as Network South East (NSE).
 With the Conservative government of the early 1990s looking to privatise the railways, the operation of the NSE passenger train service was put under the control of a Train Operating Unit.